 Jonathan is the co-founder of Playback Theatre and was artistic director of the original Playback Theatre Company from its inception in 1975.
 From 1993 until 2010 he was director of the Centre for Playback Theatre in New York.
 He is the author of Acts of Service: Spontaneity, Commitment, Tradition in the Nonscripted Theatre and Beyond Theatre: a playback theatre memoir; the editor of The Essential Moreno: Writings on Spontaneity, Psychodrama and Group Method; and co-editor of Gathering Voices: Essays on Playback Theatre.

-Hannah Fox, M.A., APPT, RYT, is an international applied theatre trainer, co-director of the New York School of Playback Theatre and founder of Big Apple Playback Theatre in NYC.
+Hannah Fox, M.A., APPT, RYT, is a senior international applied theatre trainer, co-director of the New York School of Playback Theatre and founder of Pangea Playback Theatre, an international multi-cultural online Playback Theatre company.
 Hannah has a special interest in using theatre and performance as a tool for promoting social justice.
-This past year Hannah has logged in over 100 hours teaching and performing Playback online and is hopeful about this adaptation of the form.
 Hannah is the daughter of the founders of Playback Theatre, and author of Zoomy Zoomy: Improv Games and Exercises for Groups, as well as numerous other scholarly publications about Playback Theatre.
-Hannah is the proud mom of a spunky 8 year-old named Rio who keeps her on her toes.
+Hannah is the proud mom of a spunky 9 year-old named Rio who keeps her on her toes.

 Randy is the artistic director and co-founder of Village Playback Theatre in New York City, and co-director of the New York School of Playback Theatre.
 He is on faculty at Kansas State University School of Music, Theatre and Dance.
 He teaches drama therapy and Playback Theatre locally and internationally.
 As an actor, Randy has toured across the United States.
 He has extensive experience working as a liturgical musician throughout NYC.
 Randy is passionate about using the arts, wellness, ritual, and personal storytelling to empower individuals and strengthen communities and businesses.